What is a PD-L1 Test?

 If your test results show that:

 - Your tumor cells have enough PD-L1 for you to use immunotherapy medicine, you may be able to start that medicine.
+Common examples include pembrolizumab, nivolumab, and atezolizumab.
 This may be called a "positive" test result.

-- Your tumor cells don't have enough PD-L1, then the immunotherapy is not likely to help you.
+- Your tumor cells don't have enough PD-L1, then immunotherapy likely won't help you.
 This may be called a "negative" test result.
-Your provider will consider another type of cancer treatment.
+Your provider will consider other types of cancer treatment that will be more effective.

 Learn more about laboratory tests, reference ranges, and understanding results.